Difficulty-Controllable Cloze Question Distractor Generation: Normalization in QA Ensemble System

 Normalization of confidence scores across multiple PLMs is crucial to mitigate scale imbalances arising from model-specific and question-dependent variations.
-Differences in model performance can lead to disparate confidence distributions, particularly between stronger and weaker models, as well as between easy and hard questions.
-To address this, we analyze the confidence distribution of distractors, revealing a pronounced right skew.
-We then compare two normalization techniques, Box-Cox transformation and ranking normalization, to evaluate their effectiveness in stabilizing score distributions.
+Variations in model performance often yield disparate confidence distributions, especially across differing model capacities and question difficulties.
+To address this, we analyzed the confidence distribution of distractors, which revealed a pronounced right skew.
+We then compared two normalization techniques, Box-Cox transformation and ranking normalization, to evaluate their effectiveness in stabilizing score distributions.

-The confidence score distributions of distractors across PLMs exhibit significant right skewness, as shown in Figure~\ref{fig:mcqa_distribution}, with the y-axis presented on a logarithmic scale.
+The confidence score distributions of distractors across PLMs exhibit significant right skewness, as shown in Figure~\ref{fig:mcqa_distribution}, with the y-axis on a log scale.
 The skewness and variations in model-specific distributions indicate inconsistencies in how PLMs assess distractor plausibility.
 Such discrepancies can reduce the effectiveness of an ensemble system by introducing aggregation biases.

 To address this issue, two normalization methods are considered.
-Ranking normalization replaces confidence scores with their ranks, effectively mitigating scale imbalance in a simple manner.
+Ranking normalization replaces confidence scores with their ranks, effectively mitigating scale imbalance in a simple strategy.
 However, it only preserves ordinal relationships and disregards absolute score differences.
 In contrast, Box-Cox normalization transforms right-skewed distributions into a Gaussian form, allowing the retention of relative score magnitudes.
 To evaluate their effectiveness, we compare the two methods based on their ability to achieve optimal separation in confidence distributions.